LinkedIn Sharing Explained

 Managing Your Company Page

-In the new version of the updates section, you can no longer update headline and meta-description.
-In fact, meta-descriptions no longer appear in the LinkedIn feed.
+In the updates section, you can no longer update the headline and meta description.
+In fact, meta descriptions no longer appear in the LinkedIn feed.

 @Mentioning People and Companies from the Company Page

-Unlike @ mentions on personal profile posts, the person or persons mentioned on company page posts do not recieve notifications.
+Unlike @ mentions on personal profile posts, the person or persons mentioned on company page posts do not receive notifications.

-Once you've got your copy ready and you've add in your link you can go ahead and hit the "Post" button.
-If you've not attached an image your post will look like the example below (Notice that Jeff is now mentioned in the post).
+Once you've got your copy ready and you've added in your link, you can go ahead and hit the "Post" button.
+If you've not attached an image, your post will look like the example below (Notice that Brian is now mentioned in the post).

-You'll also notice that there are new image and link icons.
+You'll also notice that there are icons that can further enhance your post:

 How to Get More Impressions on Your Updates

-If you don't have very many page followers then the rest of this article will be useful in showing you how to amplify your company page content via personal LinkedIn updates.
+If you are still building your page following, the rest of this article provides useful tips to amplify your company page content via personal LinkedIn updates.

 Sharing an update from a LinkedIn Company Page